jimmitjoo/tjo/docs/extending.md

 ## Built-in Implementations

-GemQuick includes these implementations out of the box:
+Tjo includes these implementations out of the box:

 | Interface | Implementations |
 |-----------|----------------|